 Many of our clients confuse pilasters with columns.
-And that’s perfectly normal!
-After all, most people don’t deal with architectural terminology on a daily basis.
+And that's perfectly understandable!
+Most people don't deal with architectural terminology every day.

-An example of our project using pilasters on the facade.
-Flanking the window openings and corners of the building, pilasters are also actively used in the design of the central portico, which includes full-fledged columns.
-This placement of pilasters contributes to the visual articulation of the facade, giving it rhythm and order, making an elongated building appear more harmonious.
+An example of pilasters on the facade of one of our projects.
+Framing the window openings and the corners of the building, the pilasters are also used heavily in the central portico, which features full columns.
+Placing them this way helps articulate the facade visually, giving it rhythm and order and making a long building feel more harmonious.

-A pilaster is a flat vertical projection on the wall surface that imitates a column.
-Essentially, it is a “ghost column” embedded into the wall.
-It has all the same elements — base, shaft, capital — but it only protrudes from the wall by a third or a quarter of its width.
+A pilaster is a flat vertical projection on a wall surface that imitates a column.
+Essentially, it's a "ghost column" embedded in the wall.
+It has all the same parts—base, shaft, capital—but it projects from the wall by only a third or a quarter of its width.

-Historically, pilasters served not only as decorative elements but also had a structural function — reinforcing the wall at points of highest stress.
-In classical orders, pilasters often “supported” an entablature or a pediment (seems like a good topic for the next explanatory note).
+Historically, pilasters served not only as decoration but also had a structural role—reinforcing the wall at points of greatest stress.
+In the classical orders, pilasters often "supported" an entablature or a pediment (which sounds like a good topic for the next explanatory note).

-So when are they appropriate in modern architecture?
-It’s an interesting question we often discuss with colleagues.
+So when do they work in modern architecture?
+It's an interesting question we often kick around with colleagues.

 Here are a few situations where pilasters can be a great solution:

-— When renovating or stylizing historical buildings, pilasters help preserve the authentic character of the facade, even if the interior space is fully modernized.
+— When renovating or restyling historic buildings, pilasters help preserve the authentic character of the facade, even when the interior is fully modernized.

-— In modern minimalist projects, pilasters can be used as a subtle way to add rhythm and vertical articulation to a facade without overloading it with details.
-We recently completed a project where very shallow pilasters made of light concrete created a barely noticeable play of light and shadow on a monochromatic facade.
+— In modern minimalist projects, pilasters can be a subtle way to add rhythm and vertical articulation to a facade without overloading it with detail.
+We recently finished a project where very shallow pilasters in light-colored concrete created a barely perceptible play of light and shadow on a monochrome facade.

-— Pilasters can help visually correct the proportions of a building.
-For a tall narrow house, horizontal articulation and wide pilasters create a sense of stability.
-Conversely, for a squat building, vertical pilasters add a sense of height.
+— Pilasters can also help correct a building's proportions visually.
+On a tall, narrow house, horizontal articulation and wide pilasters create a sense of stability.
+Conversely, on a squat building, vertical pilasters add a sense of height.

-— An interesting modern technique is using contrasting materials for pilasters.
-For example, on a plastered facade, pilasters made of clinker brick or natural stone become striking accents.
+— An interesting modern approach is to use contrasting materials for the pilasters.
+On a plastered facade, for example, pilasters of clinker brick or natural stone become striking accents.

 Have you noticed pilasters on buildings in your city?
-They are much more common around us than one might think at first glance.
+They're far more common around us than you might think at first glance.

 Nicole Climanova